A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: SED Modeling

 \item \textit{Period (P3)}: MJD 60023.0–60045.28, a segment of the fourth \gray\ brightening, coincident with a \textit{NuSTAR} pointing and a second \textit{AstroSat} observation.
 UVOT data are taken from the 5 April 2023 exposure.

 \end{itemize}

 The SED corresponding to the second brightening phase is not modeled, as it is essentially identical to the one observed during the first brightening episode and therefore does not provide additional independent constraints.
-The three selected intervals represent distinct emission states of the source, and modeling their contemporaneous SEDs allows to obtain meaningful constraints on the evolution of the physical parameters.
+The three selected intervals correspond to active periods with sufficient MWL coverage for SED modeling.
+They are not intended to provide an exhaustive sampling of low, intermediate, and high brightness states.